BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/README.md

 You can only start vite with `dev:json-server`
 Read more about it [on github.com/typicode/json-server](https://github.com/typicode/json-server)

-> - Access the Vuero frontend in your browser at [http://localhost:3000/](http://localhost:3000/)
+> - Access the Tranxact frontend in your browser at [http://localhost:3000/](http://localhost:3000/)
 > - Access the Json-server backend in your browser at [http://localhost:8080/](http://localhost:8080/)

 ## 💡 What to do next ?